auto-dim-other-buffers

 Commentary

 without focus less prominent.
-With many windows in a frame, the idea is that
+With many windows in a frame, this mode helps

 M-x package-install RET auto-dim-other-buffers RET